 Total Hip Replacement Surgery

-Total hip replacement is a step-by-step surgery to replace the ball at the top of the thighbone (femur) and the hip socket.
+Total hip replacement is a step-by-step surgery to replace the hip socket and the ball at the top of the thighbone (femur).

 Doctors use metal, ceramic, or plastic replacement parts.
 The parts may be attached to the bones in one of two ways.
 They may be:

 - Cemented to the bone.

 - Uncemented.
 These parts have a porous coating that the bone grows into.

 Your doctor may use regional anesthesia.
 This means you can't feel the area of the surgery.
 You'll have medicine that makes you unaware and lightly asleep.
 Or a doctor may use general anesthesia.
 This means you'll be asleep during surgery.
 Which type of anesthesia you get depends on your doctor and your overall health.
 Your doctor might also ask what you prefer.